franciscolopezv/architecture_modernization/website/docs/intro.md

 ## 🎯 Who This Is For

-**Small teams (1-3):** Use the patterns and principles.
-Skip organizational prerequisites - you likely have clear ownership already.
+**Small teams (1-2 teams):** Default to a **Modular Monolith**.
+Microservices introduce distributed systems overhead (operability, debugging, deployments, schema governance).
+If you don't need independent deployment across multiple teams, a modular monolith delivers faster value with less risk. **The principles still apply** - domain boundaries, contract-first thinking, data ownership, observability, and incremental modernization are architecture principles, not microservices-only rules.

+**Growing teams (3-5 teams):** Consider microservices when you have clear domain boundaries and need independent deployment.
+Start with the most critical domains.
+Use this playbook to avoid common pitfalls.

-**Medium/large orgs (4+ teams):** Full playbook applies.
+**Medium/large orgs (6+ teams):** Full playbook applies.
 Start with [prerequisites.md](strategy/prerequisites) to ensure organizational alignment.
 Without it, you risk creating a distributed monolith.

 **Use this if you:**
-- Want to build new services with good architecture from the start
+- Want to build new systems with good architecture from the start (monolith or microservices)
 - Need to modernize legacy systems incrementally
 - Have microservices but too many cross-team dependencies
 - Want faster deployments with fewer incidents